 - All children who are born with hearing loss will use sign language: Many studies have shown that early diagnosis and intervention makes it possible for children to develop spoken language comparable to normal-hearing peers.

 - Late talking children, who are otherwise developing normally, always “catch up” to other children their age: Research indicates that up to half of children who are late talkers do not catch up on their own.
-Therefore, if you are concerned about your child’s language development, don’t listen to people who tell you to “wait and see”.
-Consult an audiologist or speech language therapist since the earlier a child receives help, the easier it is to catch up, and the better the prognosis.
+Therefore, if you are concerned about your child’s language development, don’t listen to people who tell you to wait and see.
+Consult an audiologist or speech-language as the earlier a child receives help, the easier it is to catch up, and the better the prognosis.